 - Send in your email newsletter.
 One of the easiest ways to start building traffic and interest to your new buyer’s guide is to share it with your email newsletter list.

-Editor’s note: GoDaddy’s Websites + Marketing Ecommerce makes it easy to build your online store and link it to your social media accounts.
+Editor’s note: GoDaddy’s Ecommerce Store Builder makes it easy to build your online store and link it to your social media accounts.
 Need to send out marketing emails?
 No problem!
 You can send and track emails with ease.

 Great buyer’s guide examples